 'What is' seemed to be 'we will celebrate a wedding in high style, no matter what your feelings are on the subject.'
 It was strange being at the center of a knot of activity that she really wanted no part of.
 For many little girls who become older girls, a wedding is a sort of fairy-tale come true, a day of Cinderella magic when even a fireplace urchin becomes a beribboned princess, at least until the clock strikes twelve.
 Being at least a little sensible, although certainly quite eccentric, Amoretta was willing to give up the fleeting pleasures of princesshood for the guarantee that she wouldn't be left feeling cold and lonely after the stroke of midnight.

 But it was like her father was fond of saying when she worried over some accident of fate: Life doesn't come with a guarantee.
 The only guarantee is that it keeps coming until it doesn't any more, and then you'll wish it did.

 Even if she had been willing to give up on being a bridal princess, Amoretta still had the tender heart of a girl who calls all the flowers in the garden by personal names.
 She had dreamed of being loved and cherished by someone who thought of her as a bright light in a dim room, or the familiar brush of fingertips when one otherwise feels all alone.
-She didn't necessarily want danger and mystery, although she wouldn't have necessarily objected to those either, being that she was of an imaginative bent.
-What she wanted most was simple romance, something she had very little experience with.
+She didn't necessarily want danger and mystery, although she probably wouldn't have objected to them, being that she was of a highly imaginative bent.
+What she wanted most was that 'bonheur dans la vie,' something she had very little experience with.

-She had read about it in books often enough, and she had reluctantly accepted one confession already, but what she really wanted -
+She had read about love in books often enough, and she had reluctantly accepted one confession already, but what she really wanted -